Learn about French language programs in schools

 French Immersion

-Is available only in Whitehorse.
+French Immersion is currently only available in Whitehorse.
 Students can enter the French Immersion program in:

 • Kindergarten or Grade 1 (Early Immersion); or